 If you are hot and bothered by the weather, surely your little one is feeling the same way, too.
 Keep her cool and happy with our expert tips.

 It’s fine for your healthy baby – even newborns from around six to eight weeks old – to go in the pool.
-But start with no longer than 10 minutes each session, advises Dr Natalie Epton, specialist paediatrician and neonatologist at International Paediatric Clinic.
+But start with no longer than 10 minutes each session, advises Dr Natalie Epton, a specialist paediatrician and neonatologist.

 Watch your baby for cues that she has had enough, like shivering or a bluish discolouration around the lips.